 You can see the YAML file configuration, view the details of the pod and many more features using

 kubetcl commands.
-The complete cheat sheet for kubectl commands are listed here.
+The complete cheat sheet for kubectl commands is listed here.

 To really harness the power of Kubernetes, you need to deploy pods using the Kubernetes Deployment resource.
 A Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become unresponsive.
 In this way, Deployments help ensure that one or more instances of your application are available to serve user requests.
 Deployments are managed by the Kubernetes Deployment controller.